Three Sassy Sisters

 Three Sassy Sisters (Ini Kisah Tiga Dara; lit.
 This Is a Story of Three Maidens) is a 2016 Indonesian musical film directed by Nia Dinata.
-The film starred Tara Basro, Shanty, and Tatyana Akman as the three sisters.
+The film stars Tara Basro, Shanty, and Tatyana Akman as the three sisters.
 It was inspired by 1956 film Tiga Dara by Usmar Ismail.

 Premise

 The film follows three sisters who move to Maumere, Flores to help their father manage a hotel.